-Our patent portfolio includes three issued U.S. patents, which expire between 2025 and 2037.
-In 2019, VirTra completed an Asset Purchase Agreement with Tiberius Technology, LLC, that included purchase of certain patents, the patent ownership was transferred effective March 13, 2019.
-We also have two patent applications pending for examination in the U.S.
+Our patent portfolio includes seven issued U.S. patents, which expire between 2025 and 2037.
+In 2019, VirTra completed an Asset Purchase Agreement with Tiberius Technology, LLC, that included purchase of a patent and two patent pendings, all patent ownership was transferred effective March 13, 2019 and the two patent pendings were issued as patents.